Phil Ford (writer)

 Phil Ford is a British television writer and producer.
-He was head writer and co-producer from the second series of The Sarah Jane Adventures, broadcast in 2008, co-wrote with Russell T Davies "The Waters of Mars", one of the 2009 special episodes of Doctor Who, and wrote the majority of the 2010s video game series Doctor Who: The Adventure Games.
+He is best known for his work on Gerry Anderson's New Captain Scarlet and Doctor Who.
+He was head writer and co-producer of the spin-off The Sarah Jane Adventures (2008–11), co-writer of "The Waters of Mars" (2009) and “Into the Dalek” (2014) with Russell T Davies and Steven Moffat, respectively, and wrote the majority of the 2010s video game series Doctor Who: The Adventure Games.
+In 2023, his novelisation of The Waters of Mars was released as part of the revived Target Books series.

 In 2012, with Davies, he created Wizards vs Aliens, which ran for three series and gave him an executive producer credit.

 He won a Hugo Award, a Writers' Guild Award and was four-times BAFTA nominated.